How to Confidently Read and Understand Animal Names

 1. Dog

-• Description: Often referred to as “man’s best friend,” dogs are domesticated mammals known for their loyalty, intelligence, and companionship.
+• Description: People domesticated dogs thousands of years ago and continue to value them for their loyalty, intelligence, and companionship.
 They come in various breeds, each with distinct characteristics.

 • Usage: “The dog wagged its tail when it saw its owner.”